 This simple and savory soup requires only cupboard staples.
 A handful of cumin seeds, olive oil, carrots, red lentils, vegetable stock, and milk.
 And it’s packed with benefits for your eye health.

-Carrots, good for eyes, steal the spotlight.
-They are high in beta-carotene.
-This is a natural pigment that your body converts into vitamin A. It’s essential for maintaining healthy vision, especially in low-light conditions.
+Carrots steal the spotlight.
+Carrots are high in beta-carotene, a natural pigment that your body converts into vitamin A. It’s essential for maintaining healthy vision, especially in low-light conditions.

 Get the full recipe here.